 Through registration you will share information about your site that will be posted on the 2023 GUS Sites list, such as:

 An in-person site and/or an online (video conferencing) site?
 Or both?

 If in-person: Inside or Outside?

 Open/Closed to others?

-One can choose 3 main possible options (levels) for participation in GUS from full involvement to lesser involvement—each of these 3 options with a non-synchronous version.
-The first 2 options are for facilitators or a cooperative group who want to organize a group dancing together.
-The 3rd option, a “Satellite” is for an individual who wants lesser involvement, yet still wants to “tune” into GUS.
+One can choose 3 main options for participation in GUS from full involvement to lesser involvement—each of these 3 options has a non-synchronous version.

 Please read the descriptions below to determine which of the Options for Participation best suits your community or you.
 Make sure you indicate which option you are doing when you register your site.